 Step 1: Re-export the reference at native resolution

-Make sure the reference is at least 1024px on the shortest side, saved as a PNG (not JPEG), with the subject centered and clearly visible.
-Crop out background clutter, watermarks, or text overlays.
-The reference is the most important variable; under-investing here makes every other step harder.
+Make sure the reference is at least 1024px on the short side, saved as PNG (not JPEG), subject centered and clearly visible.
+Crop out background clutter, watermarks, and text overlays.
+The reference is the single most important variable; under-investing here makes every later step harder.

-For people: head and shoulders or chest-up framing, neutral pose.
-For products: clean background, single object, no reflections from other objects.
+- Products: clean background, single object, no reflections of other objects.

 Step 2: Set motion strength to the lowest preset

-Then regenerate.
-If identity holds, dial up gradually.
+Regenerate.
+If identity holds, dial motion up gradually until it starts to break, then back off one step.
 Most drift cases are solved here.

-Generate 3-second clips, then concatenate.
-Each 3s segment can use the previous segment’s last frame as the next segment’s reference image, preserving identity across the full sequence.
+Generate 3-second clips, then use the last frame of each clip as the reference for the next.
+This preserves identity across the full sequence:

 Clip A: image-to-video (reference = original image, 3s)

-Export last frame of Clip A as image
+Export the last frame of Clip A as a PNG

 Clip B: image-to-video (reference = last frame of A, 3s)

-Step 4: Add explicit identity description to the prompt
+Step 4: Add an explicit identity description to the prompt

-Even with a reference image, add a text description that names the subject:
+Even with a reference image, name the subject in text:

 the same blonde woman from the reference image, red leather jacket,